mclaure/test-pyramid/README.md

 1. Download all the code
 ---

-## How to install the project to test
+## How to install the Project to test

 * [back-end](https://github.com/mclaure/test-pyramid/tree/master/src/back-end) - For details about how to run the back-end API's
 * [front-end](https://github.com/mclaure/test-pyramid/tree/master/src/front-end) - For details about how to run the front-end